 Rest assured, all Canadian milk is produced with strict safety regulations, and there is strict protocol around antibiotic usage that you can trust.
 Every good farmer is going to make sure that they are giving their cow’s a nutritious diet that promotes health and milk production.
 The main difference between the different types of milk you see is the source of the feed given to the cows.
 The three main types of milk you will see in the grocery store are Grass Fed, Conventional (which is generally not labelled as anything specific), and Organic.

 Donia Farms Grass-Fed Milk

-From a diet perspective, the organic diet would be similar to our conventional cows’ diet in terms of content.
+Despite some belief, organic milk on a macro nutrition level has no differences than conventional or grass-fed.
+From a diet perspective, the organic diet would be similar to our conventional cows’ diet in terms of ingredients.
 Although an organic farmer is only allowed to feed up to 40% grain, they would set up a diet to maximize milk production.
-Like with Grass-Fed or Conventional milk, the cows’ health is still an essential factor in developing a diet.
+Similar too Grass-Fed or Conventional milk, the cows’ health is still an essential factor in developing a diet.
 The main difference between organic milk and our grass-fed or conventional is that they would need to source certified organic feed.
-In addition, organic cows will be required to be on pasture for 120 days or as weather permits.
+Also, organic cows will be required to be on pasture for 120 days or as weather permits.

 In conclusion, milk from all farms is produced to give you the most healthy, delicious product.
 The grass-fed milk Omega-3s then organic or conventional milk.
 Conventional milk is produced with efficiency and sustainability in mind while ensuring that the cows’ health is protected by providing her with exactly what she needs.
 Organic milk’s main difference is that the feed fed to them also needs to be Certified Organic.